rinasingh1/Heart_Condition_Analysis/README.md

 To analyse the heart condition of the people

 ## Dataset used
-<a href = "https://github.com/rinasingh1/Heart_Condition_Analysis/blob/main/Heart%20Dataset.csv">View Heart Dataset</a>
+<a href = "https://github.com/rinasingh1/Heart_Condition_Analysis/blob/main/Heart%20Dataset.csv">View Heart Dataset</a> This project is based on 1025

 ## Project Insights
 •	More than half of the people have heart disease.